 - Consider whether the individual or firm will be around for months or years after filing the return to answer questions about the preparation of the tax return.

 - Check the person's credentials.
 Only attorneys, CPAs and enrolled agents can represent taxpayers before the IRS in all matters, including audits, collection and appeals.
 Other tax return preparers who participate in the IRS Annual Filing Season Program may represent taxpayers for audits of returns they actually prepared.

-For more information about choosing a tax return preparer, see Tax Tip 2014-07 and IRS Tax PRO Association Partners on IRS.gov.
+For more information about choosing a tax return preparer, see Choosing a Tax Professional and IRS Tax PRO Association Partners on IRS.gov.
 See PTIN Requirements for Tax Return Preparers on our website, for additional tax return preparer requirements.
 To help you find a tax professional with credentials and select qualifications to prepare your tax return, see our online tool, Directory of Federal Tax Return Preparers with Credentials and Select Qualifications at IRS.treasury.gov/rpo/rpo.jsf.

 Page Last Reviewed or Updated: August 09, 2016